 After getting them, the master client sends the semantic events through NaradaBrokering message service to the participating clients.
-The participating clients then call the functions of the PowerPoint application through automation, according to each command of the semantic event, thus render the process of the presentation.
+The participating clients then call the functions of the PowerPoint through automation, according to each command of the semantic event, thus render the process of the presentation.
 We call this kind of event rendering event.

-6. NaradaBrokering Message Service
+6 NaradaBrokering Message Service

-NaradaBrokering message service is a messaging environment; it can be deployed as a Grid in Peer-to-Peer Grids, using robust, secure, structured and powerful machines and resources.
+NaradaBrokering is a messaging environment; it can be deployed as a Grid in Peer-to-Peer Grids, using robust, secure, structured and powerful machines and resources.

 We integrate NaradaBrokering Message Service in our collaborative PowerPoint and IE applications to transmit event messages between clients.
-It is a system that supports messaging in a Peer-to-Peer Grid [1,10]; it is a generalized publish-subscribe mechanism; it handles dynamic protocol choice, tunneling through firewalls; it supports TCP, UDP, multicast, SSL and RTP; it can run in client-server mode like JMS (Java Message Service) [15, 17] or in distributed Peer-to-Peer mode like JXTA [5,16]; it can be used in real-time synchronous collaborations like our collaborative PowerPoint applications; it has replaced the JMS in the Anabas system of our implementation handling all collaboration modes.

-NaradaBrokering system was written in Java language, and our collaborative PowerPoint applications have been developed in C++.
-In order to communicate information between the two programming environments, we use JNI (Java Native Interface) as a tool to fulfill this task.
+NaradaBrokering is a system that supports messaging in a Peer-to-Peer Grid [1,10]; generalized publish-subscribe it is a mechanism; it handles dynamic protocol choice, tunneling through firewalls; it supports TCP, UDP, multicast, SSL and RTP; it can run in client-server mode like JMS (Java Message Service) [15, 17] or in distributed Peer-to-Peer mode like JXTA [5,16]; it can be used in realsynchronous collaboration like time our collaborative PPT and IE; it has replaced the JMS the Anabas system of in our implementation handling all collaboration modes.
+NaradaBrokering system was written in Java language, and our collaborative PowerPoint and IE applications have been developed in C++.
+In order to communicate information between the two developing environment, we use JNI (Java Native Interface) as a tool to fulfill this task.
 The communication is a two-way conduit, both from C++ sending event messages to Java, and from Java to C++.